Old Time Week Classes - July 15-21, 2018

 MOUNTAIN DULCIMER II (Don Pedi)

 This class for intermediate players and above will focus on playing techniques for old-time music on the mountain dulcimer.
 We will learn traditional tunes, songs, hymns, playing by ear, various noting techniques, different modes, dulcimer history, and more.
 The class will be taught by ear, but tablature will be provided.
-Bring an audio recorder.
+Bring a recorder.

-OLD-TIME BAND 101 (Wayne Erbsen)
+OLD-TIME BAND 101 (Bob Carlin)

-AUTOHARP II (John Hollandsworth)
+AUTOHARP (John Hollandsworth)

 Songs & Folklore

 HISTORY OF OLD-TIME MUSIC (Ron Pen)